-The International Egg Foundation (IEF) is determined to see a world where hunger and nutritionally poor diets are a thing of the past, by using the nutritional, environmental, social and economic power of the egg to unlock human potential.
-I am very proud that we have been able to continue to support vulnerable children and communities to access high-quality protein throughout such a challenging year.

-There is no doubt that this has only been possible thanks to the dedication, commitment and hard work of our phenomenal partners on the ground.
+By using the nutritional, environmental, social and economic power of the egg to unlock human potential, we are determined to see a world where hunger and nutritionally poor diets are a thing of the past.
+However, there is no doubt that this has only been possible thanks to the dedication, commitment and hard work of our phenomenal partners on the ground.

-Our ongoing partnership with Heart for Africa's Project Canaan and the Maxwell family in Eswatini is now in its sixth year.
-The community feeding programme, which provides much needed nutrition in the form of eggs to children across the country, is now supporting an additional 1,000 children each week to ensure children do not go hungry as a result of school closures.
+Our ongoing partnership with Heart for Africa's Project Canaan and the Maxwell family in Eswatini is now in its seventh year, thanks to strong support from Egg Farmers of Canada.
+The intervention feeding programme, which provides much needed nutrition in the form of eggs to children across the country, has now produced over 6 million eggs.
+The impact this has had is immeasurable, and at the time of writing I am pleased to say that Project Canaan has been able to increase its hen numbers by a further 20%, which will enable us to make a difference to the lives of even more vulnerable children.